How Startup Apprentice Got Started

 Startup Apprentice was just a whim of an idea, but the demand was high and after researching how their business could be an impactful social enterprise they discovered that the youth unemployment rates were three times as high as adults and the Gold Coast youth unemployment in particular was higher than average.

 So they decided that Startup Apprentice would be best suited to intervention.
-By introducing the lean startup methodology to high school students they hope that they can inspire them to think differently about their working life before they get to the dole queue (You can read more about their social mission here).
+By introducing the lean startup methodology to high school students they hope that they can inspire them to think differently about their working life before they get to the dole queue.

 Are you going to join them in their mission to inspire 1,000,000 million young minds?

 Startup Apprentice is a social enterprise, inspired by the social and philanthropic sectors operating as a business for social purpose.
 All profits generated by the business are reinvested to continue to support our mission.
 We want to equip 1,000,000 young minds with the essential entrepreneurial mindset skills needed for their future working life.
 We want to provide schools with a method to introduce 21st Century Project Based Learning to their students by complementing the current curriculum.
 We want to introduce technology based skills to students and promote collaboration and sharing of skills between experienced entrepreneurs, university students and school aged students.
 We want to inspire our young apprentices to think about the impact they can make in their future working life, that’s why social change is embedded into the core of our business model.
 We hope you will join us in our “Pay it Forward” mission.